Welcome to today's edition of the Rush 24-7 podcast.

 Go right ahead.

-Why don't they go back to their country and and protest to their government to uh improve the economic conditions in their country so that's well because the this the the Mexican government's not like the French government with which caves inside of two weeks, uh uh the Mexican government is not gonna is not gonna the Mexican government has they want, they believe in a permanent underclass doing junk work.
+Well, because the Mexican government's not like the French government, which caves inside of two weeks, the Mexican government is not going to, the Mexican government has, they want, they believe in a permanent underclass doing junk work.

-We ought to bring the influx, it's a way to keep wages down.
+It's a way to keep wages down.

-If if uh people without high school diplomas and and and uh uh junk wages were the route to economic prosperity, the Mexicans would be running rings around us.
+I'll tell you something, folks, if people without high school diplomas and junk wages were the route to economic prosperity, the Mexicans would be running rings around us.

-In some of these Latin American countries, not all, if you protest, you get shot, uh, you get put in jail.
+In some of these Latin American countries, not all, if you protest, you get shot, you get put in jail.

 But at the same time, it is a way of life.